yokosogithub/GeoGit/src/web/README.rst

 An optional `callback` parameter in JSON requests will result in a JSONP response.

+An optional `output_format` parameter can specify the response type (see Content-Type below)

 Content-Type
 ------------

 The default `Accept` value is assumed to be `application/json`. `text/xml` can also be specified.

+Additionally, the format can be specified by providing the `output_format` parameter as either `xml` or `json`.

 Examples
 ========